fatso83/grunt-codekit/README.md

 - 0.1.0 First release.
 Only compiling of Kit files supported.
 No framework
 - 0.2.0 Removed dependency on Python (yay!)
 - 0.3.0 Partials are now being excluded (thanks, @aral)
-- 0.4.0 Support for CodeKit/PrePros javascript concatenation directives
+- 0.4.0 Support for CodeKit/PrePros javascript concatenation directives.
+Includes fixes in `node-kit` to align output with that of CodeKit.